legendarycode3/shared-wallet/README.md

 * ****`setAllowance(address _user, uint256 _amount)`:**** Assigns or updates the withdrawal allowance for a specified address.
 The allowance determines the maximum amount of Ether a permitted user can withdraw from the shared wallet.
 The function:
     * Verifies the provided address is not the zero address.
     * Updates the user's allowance.
-    * Stores the new allowance
+    * Stores the new allowance in the `allowance` mapping.

 ### Variables: